Invasion of Cheikh Said

 The invasion of Cheikh Said was a part of the campaigns by the Ottomans to take Aden, a British crown colony.
-It is a British offensive led by H. V. Cox to destroy Ottoman works, wells, and armaments they have there on the 10th of November 1914.
+It was a British offensive led by H. V. Cox to destroy Ottoman works, wells, and armaments they had there on the 10th of November 1914.
 It resulted in Ottoman retreat and total British victory by the next day.

 Background

 Britain declared war on the Ottoman Empire on 5 November 1914.
 In response, the Ottomans themselves declared war back on the British six days later.
 From the start of the war, the Ottomans had planned to along with the Arab tribes, to take over the British crown colony of Aden and its hinterland, the Aden Protectorate.
 The Ottomans, to execute the plan, maintained a small fort guarding the entrance of the Red Sea in Cheikh Saïd, a peninsula which juts out into the Red Sea towards the island of Perim.
 Meanwhile, Britain ordered The 29th Indian Brigade, under Brigadier-General H. V. Cox, CB, then on its way from India to Suez, to interrupt its voyage to capture Cheikh Saïd and destroy the Ottoman forces gathered there.